 Moreover, Insta doesn’t allow users to enlarge and view profile pictures, preventing reverse image searches.

 However, in August 2018, Instagram was hit by Russian cybercriminals.
 They seized control of over a thousand accounts, either locking the users out completely or posting on behalf of them.

 The nature of the attack is that Instagram cannot do much about it, though they claimed to have been investigating the issue and would take action.

 A spokesperson said that they immediately shut off access to compromised accounts and begin remediation when the claim is verified.

 Should you choose to continue using Instagram despite the security risk, make sure you protect yourself as much as possible.

 How to protect your photos on Instagram?

-Turn on two-factor authentication: This is the most effective form of protecting yourself against hackers.
+- Turn on two-factor authentication: This is the most effective form of protecting yourself against cybercriminals.
 Instagram sends a code to your registered mobile number as a part of the login process.
-So, even if a hacker has your password, they can’t access your account.
+So, even if a cybercriminal has your password, they can’t access your account.

 Akshaya is an aspiring cardiac surgeon who writes both content and creative pieces at any given juncture.
 As a powerful orator, a voracious reader, and a bit of a know-it-all, she is usually found with a book in hand.
 A self-labelled fangirl, Akshaya considers herself a connoisseur of all things nerdy.